 In 1998, she joined the Victoria-based labour and employment firm Fuller, Pearlman, McNeil before joining a national law firm in 2008.
 Together with Peter Sheen and Susan Arnold she founded Sheen Arnold McNeil in 2013 and continued her practice with that firm until its lawyers joined with Pulver Crawford Munroe in 2018.

-Marcia has been on the Board of the Victoria Hospitals Foundation since 2015 and was formerly on the board of the Canadian Heritage Arts Society.
+Marcia was on the Board of the Victoria Hospitals Foundation from 2015 – 2021 and was formerly on the board of the Canadian Heritage Arts Society.

 Some content here.